New York Minimum Wage Increases—What You Need to Know

 - December 31, 2020–$12.50/hour

-When determining the amount of the increase, the public officials responsible will consider a number of factors, including indices concerning the rate of inflation, the rate of state personal income growth, and wage growth.
-Minimum wage increases will cap out at $15.00 per hour statewide.
+When determining the amount of the increase, the public officials responsible will consider several factors, including indices concerning the rate of inflation, the rate of state personal income growth, and wage growth.

 Contact us if we can help.